 Much like an annual physical, the Team Health Monitor is meant to be preventative – a check-in on your team’s vital signs.
 It’s not a retroactive performance review, which reflects what happened in the past and causes people to put their guard up.
-It’s a framework for having candid conversations about where teams are and are not, aligned around these key attributes.
+It’s a framework for having candid conversations about where teams are and are not, aligned with these key attributes.
 Any teammate can initiate it and each session takes one hour: a bit of prep and set-up, 20 minutes to talk through the assessment, and 20 minutes to reflect on what came out and agree on remedies.

-We trialled the Team Health Monitor across hundreds of teams from a wide swath of companies and industries, and today we are open sourcing it so more teams can use it and become better equipped to solve the challenges they face.
+We trialed the Team Health Monitor across hundreds of teams from a wide swath of companies and industries, and today we are open sourcing it so more teams can use it and become better equipped to solve the challenges they face.

 Because different teams tackle different challenges, we’re launching Team Health Monitors designed for several specific team types with more to follow:

 - Leadership teams are influencers and decision-makers who work on the longer-term vision and high-level initiatives.
 While you might not be executing day-to-day projects, you lead the people who are.

 - Project teams act on the mission to deliver awesome work to their customers, such as shipping new product features, delivering tactical projects or even launching a new service.

 - Service teams, whether technical or non-technical, are about high-volume and quality response.
 Your work is queue-based and you’re likely working toward daily or weekly quotas.